-Overview: When students form an emotional connection to something that they are learning, they are more likely to remember to content.
+Overview: When students form an emotional connection to something that they are learning, they are more likely to remember the content.
 Use this simple activity with a reading from any content to help students find a personal connection to it so it sticks with them.

 To access the video recording of the webinar detailing this lesson, please click here.